nsde/spam-blacklist/README.md

 2. Open the extension's settings by clicking on its icon at the top bar of your browser and clicking "**Options**".

+    Can't see the extension icon on Firefox?
+Click ≡ -> Settings -> Extensions & Themes -> uBlacklist -> ･･･ -> Options.
+This should open the uBlacklist settings.

 3. Scroll down to "**Subscription**"

     ![image](https://user-images.githubusercontent.com/67185896/198878261-b420db8d-28c6-4cc5-84a6-109313e2483c.png)